dell-cloud-marketplace/docker-wildfly/README.md

 #docker-wildfly

 This image installs [Wildfly](http://wildfly.org/) an application server authored by JBoss.
 This image extends the [`jboss/base-jdk:7`](https://github.com/JBoss-Dockerfiles/base-jdk/tree/jdk7) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/JBoss-Dockerfiles/base) image.
-Please refer to the README.md for selected images for more info.
+Please refer to the README.md for selected images for more information.

 ## Components
 The stack comprises the following components: